MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Default background color

 WebView2 can specify a default background color.
-This can be any opaque color or transparent.
+The color can be any opaque color, or transparent.
 This color will be used if the HTML page doesn't set its own background color.

 ##### [C#](#tab/c-sharp)